Clare Hollingworth: Pre-war

-Hollingworth became engaged to the son of a local family known to her own, but instead of marriage, went to work as secretary to the League of Nations Union (LNU) Worcestershire organiser.
+Hollingworth became engaged to the son of a local family known to her own, but instead of marriage, she went to work as secretary to the League of Nations Union (LNU) Worcestershire organiser.
 She then won a scholarship to the UCL School of Slavonic and East European Studies in London, and later, a place at Zagreb University to study Croatian.

 Hollingworth started to write articles on a freelance basis for the New Statesman.
 In June 1939, she was selected to fight the parliamentary seat of Melton for the Labour Party in the general election that was due to take place by the end of 1940, but the outbreak of war led to the suspension of elections and, by the 1945 election, a different Labour candidate had been chosen.

 Following the 1938 Munich Agreement, when the German speaking Sudetenland was incorporated into Germany, she went to Warsaw, working with Czech refugees.
 Between March and July 1939, she helped rescue thousands of people from Hitler's forces by arranging British visas.
 The experience also led to her being hired by Arthur Watson, the editor of The Daily Telegraph, in August 1939.